renn-tv/terminal_ppt/1h_Intro_to_LLMs.md

 # LLM Intro and HowTo
 * Goal:
-* get a basic understanding of the LLM blackbox and use that knowledge for better utilizing AI tools.
+* get a basic understanding of the LLM blackbox and use that knowledge for better interaction with AI tools.
-## How they are created
+## How LLM is created
 ### Base Model
 1) Gather and prepare data  <!-- curated internet, de-duplication, Wikipedia, books, code, licenced data, domain coverage, ..
 Dataset quality is more important than quantity.
 Watch for safety risks and biases. -->
 2) Tokenization based on Vocabulary <!-- 50.000 - 150.000 entries -->